 Posting to YouTube or another public website not affiliated with K-State is not permitted by the blanket license agreements, but it may be covered by YouTube music policies, which are assigned by the music copyright holders.
 If the music policies do not cover your use, you can first make a fair use evaluation of your use or obtain the necessary permissions, which is sometimes done through a synchronization (sync) license.
 However, if you want to record a full-length dramatic performance, such as a play or musical, you will likely need to obtain permission through the rights holder.
 Please see the next sections on this page.

-If the above options do not work for you, see the next section below on "Recording Dramatic Performances" for more information on how to obtain the rights to record and distribute recordings of dramatic performances.
+If the above options do not work for you, see the next box on "Recording Dramatic Performances" for more information on how to obtain the rights to record and distribute recordings of dramatic performances.

 K-State's music blanket license agreements do not cover any dramatic public performances or recordings of these performances.
 Therefore, rights must be obtained for each individual dramatic performance from the publisher or through the appropriate performance rights organization (PRO).